sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Parallel Programming/Parallel Utils/Parallel Loop.md

 // calculating sum of a large array is a good example for partitioning
 // for it has simple operation on adding up
 // and to avoid callback on each iteration
-// optionally you could avoid resource contention by Thread-Local storage
+// optionally you could reduce resource contention by Thread-Local storage

 int[] source = Enumerable.Range(1, 1000 * 1000).ToArray();